Ski Lift International

 Ski Lift International (SLI) was an aerial lift manufacturer based out of Incline Village, Nevada.
 SLI was established in 1965 by co-founders Samuel G. Bonasso and Joseph Sugarman, with Bonasso as its first president.
 The company built 46 lifts, mainly double chairlifts, from 1965 until 1973.
 SLI had a prototype gondola and triple chair, but it is unlikely that these designs were ever used.
-SLI chairlifts can still be seen at ski areas such as Catamount Ski Area.
+SLI chairlifts can still be seen at ski areas such as 49 Degrees North Washington, or Telluride, Colorado.
 The company was known for inventing the first maintenance-free bail chair, well before competitors such as Riblet or Hall.
 SLI shipped pre-welded towers and terminal parts to the ski areas, avoiding welding on site.
-SLI was purchased by Riblet Tramway Company in 1973.
-Since then more and more of these lifts have been removed due to mechanical failures or the need for higher capacity.
-These lifts are currently very rare and are still rapidly disappearing from the earth.
+SLI parts were purchased by Riblet Tramway Company in 1973 after the company went bankrupt.
+Since then, these lifts continue to be removed due to age, mechanical failures, or to make way for lifts with higher capacity.